dom-serializer

 encodeEntities?: boolean | 'utf8';

-• Encode characters that are either reserved in HTML or XML.
+• Encode characters reserved in HTML or XML in text and attribute values.

-If xmlMode is true or the value not 'utf8', characters outside of the ASCII range will be encoded as well. decodeEntities
+If xmlMode is set or the value is not 'utf8', characters outside the ASCII range will also be encoded as numeric entities.

 property selfClosingTags